LordVader31/JetBrains_Academy_Projects/README.md

 # JetBrains Academy Projects
 A repository containing the codes for all my Java projects on the Java Developer Track.
 A list of them is below
-* Simple Chatty Bot
+* Simple Chatty Bot ✅
-* Cinema Manager
+* Cinema Manager ✅
-* Bulls And Cows
+* Bulls And Cows ✅
-* Battleship
+* Battleship ✅
 * Numeric Matric Processor
-* Tic-Tac-Toe with AI
+* Tic-Tac-Toe with AI ✅
+* Readability Score
+* Encryption-Decryption
 * Sorting Tool
 * Minesweeper
 * Search Engine